-Insolvency resolution professional/ resolution professional (“RP”) is the key professionals and pillar under the Insolvency and bankruptcy code, 2016.
+Insolvency resolution professional and resolution professional (“RP”) is the key professionals and pillar under the Insolvency and bankruptcy code, 2016.
 These professionals are the whole and sole of the company after the insolvency application is approved by the adjudicating authority.

-RP is appointed by the adjudicating authority (National Company Law Tribunal, or NCLT.
-Upon admission of any corporate debtor by NCLT for the corporate insolvency resolution process (“CIRP”), RP is required to take over the entire management and operation of the corporate debtor and run the whole CIRP.
-Powers of the existing board of directors (or the partners in case of LLP) stand suspended and vests in RP so appointed.
-Thus, the RP steps into the shoe of the Director/ CEO of the company.
-RP is at the center of all actions and activities and, therefore, all challenges, suits, sometimes even physical assaults are directed at him/her who has to perform in the face of all these.
-RP’s are even exposed to compensation claims even after the conclusion of CIRP.
+Resolution Professional is appointed by the adjudicating authority (National Company Law Tribunal, or NCLT.
+Upon admission of any corporate debtor by NCLT for the corporate insolvency resolution process (“CIRP”), Resolution Professional is required to take over the entire management and operation of the corporate debtor and run the whole CIRP.
+Powers of the existing board of directors (or the partners in case of LLP) stand suspended and vests in Resolution Professional so appointed.
+Thus, the Resolution Professional steps into the shoe of the Director/ CEO of the company.
+Resolution Professional is at the center of all actions and activities and, therefore, all challenges, suits, and sometimes even physical assaults are directed at him/her who has to perform in the face of all these.
+Resolution professionals are even exposed to compensation claims even after the conclusion of CIRP.

-Essentials: What are the roles of IRP / RP in the Insolvency Resolution Process?
+Essentials: What are the roles of Interim Resolution Professional / Resolution Professional in the Insolvency Resolution Process?

 - Protect and preserve the value of corporate debtor’s property and manage corporate debtor’s operations as a going concern